vvenla/trumponator/README.md

 # Trumponator
 Trumponator is tool to predict stock market development.
-It's utilizes a supervised machine learning to predict changes of Dow Jones Industrial Average by reading tweets of Donald Trump, the president of United States.
+It utilizes supervised machine learning to predict changes of Dow Jones Industrial Average by reading tweets of Donald Trump, the president of United States.
 Developed further, trumponator would be cabable to predict any stock market index based on any individual's (or group's of individuals) tweets.

 This is a project work for Introduction to Data Science -course of University of Helsinki, 2018.